Biden's campaign announces a $264 million fundraising haul in 2nd quarter during post-debate anxiety

-WASHINGTON — (AP) — President Joe Biden 's reelection campaign and the Democratic National Committee reported raising $264 million in the year's second quarter, an impressive haul that may help them calm fears within their own party about last week's shaky debate performance.
+WASHINGTON — (AP) — President Joe Biden 's reelection campaign and the Democratic National Committee announced Tuesday that they'd raised $264 million in the year's second quarter, an impressive haul that may help them calm fears within their own party about last week's shaky debate performance.

+Hours later, the campaign of former President Donald Trump, who is set to accept the Republican presidential nomination at the party's convention this month in Milwaukee, announced an even more robust $331 million for the second quarter.

+That outpaced Biden in the three-month period, though Biden’s campaign noted that the $127 million it took in for June edged the Republican’s $111.8 million haul for the month.

-Biden campaign manager Julie Chavez Rodriguez called the totals “a testament to the committed and growing base of supporters standing firmly behind the president.”
+Biden campaign manager Julie Chavez Rodriguez called her side's totals “a testament to the committed and growing base of supporters standing firmly behind the president.”

 The announced totals come as Biden's campaign continues to scramble to quell panic among some Democrats, who have questioned whether the president can win November's election after a debate where he appeared raspy, trailed off and at times gave convoluted answers.
 Some of the campaign's top leaders have held multiple calls since the debate, preaching patience to donors and top surrogates.